kmcmcurtis7/DS-Fundamentals/README.md

 # Thinkful-DS-Fundamentals
 Jupyter Notebook lessons from the Data Science Fundamentals section.
-And projects required.
+And required projects.
+Notes include with each lesson.